mushishi78/womb/README.md

 ## Usage

-Once wrapped around an object, `Womb` forwards messages via `method_missing` to the object.
-All forwarded messages are sent with the `send` method, such that normally private methods such as `attr_accessor` and `define_method` can be used.
-After the object has been defined, the `birth` method returns the object.
+Once wrapped around an object, `Womb` stores all messages via `method_missing` and then sends them to the object when the `birth` method is called, returning the defined object.

 ``` ruby
 require 'womb'